lale24270-code/site1101-portfolio/COMPLETION_REPORT.md

 ### For Viewing
 1. Open [index.html](index.html) in any web browser
 2. Navigate using the menu bar
-3. View projects and learn about the student
+3. View projects and learn about Lala Gadzhieva
 4. Click social media icons to connect
 5. View GitHub repository for code

 ### For Customization
-1. Replace student information in HTML files
+1. Replace Lala Gadzhieva information in HTML files
 2. Update social media profile URLs
 3. Replace project images with your own
 4. Modify colors in CSS files